Edmundites: History

 Members of the Society, based in Pontigny, fled to the United States through Montreal, Canada in 1889 after widespread anticlericalism seized France.
 The Society of St. Edmund settled in Winooski, Vermont, and established Saint Michael's College in 1904.
-The original motherhouse is at Pontigny, but since the expulsion of the religious institutes the superior general resided at Hitchin, England.
+The original motherhouse is at Pontigny, but since the expulsion of the religious institutes the superior general first moved to Hitchin, England.
+The Edmundites gave up both the school and the parish in Hitchin in 1925 due to financial difficulties, relinquishing control to the Congregation of Augustinians of the Assumption.

-In the early 20th century, the congregation had two houses in the United States: a missionary house and apostolic school at Swanton, Vermont, for the training of young men who wish to study for the priesthood and the religious life; and a college at Colchester, Vermont, with 12 fathers, 8 scholastics, and 100 pupils.
+In the early 20th century, the congregation had two houses in the United States: a missionary house and apostolic school at Swanton, Vermont, for the training of young men who wish to study for the priesthood and the religious life; and Saint Michael's College in Colchester, Vermont, with 12 fathers, 8 scholastics, and 100 pupils.
 Saint Michael's College has since expanded to 2,000 undergraduates and 650 graduate students.

-In 1937 the Society turned to the missions of African Americans, mainly in Alabama, thanks to Father Francis "Frank" Casey.
+In 1937 the Society turned to the missions of African Americans, mainly in Alabama, thanks to Fr Francis "Frank" Casey.
 During the Civil rights movement and the lead up to the Selma to Montgomery marches, the Society was the only white group in Selma who openly supported the voting rights campaign.
 Student Nonviolent Coordinating Committee staff member Don Jelinek later described this order as "the unsung heroes of the Selma March... who provided the only integrated Catholic church in Selma, and perhaps in the entire Deep South".